RominaRodriguez5/Pure-Stream/README.md

 - Dialogs (modal and non-modal): [Playlist videos 1–8](https://www.youtube.com/playlist?list=PLIfP1vJ2qakli4Z_-yVZV-rq_hQeHQzUb)
 - JOptionPane: Video 11 from the same playlist

 - JDBC Swing tutorial: [UBC Article](https://www.cs.ubc.ca/~laks/cpsc304/Swing/jdbc_swing.html)
 - Practiced components: JFrame, JLabel, JButton, JTextField, JTextArea, JCheckBox, JRadioButton, ButtonGroup, JSlider, JProgressBar, JSpinner, JOptionPane, JFileChooser, JMenuBar, JMenu, JMenuItem

 - JList and JComboBox of objects: Tutoria 2022-11-11
 - JTable: [Playlist videos 9–20 (exclude 13 & 17)](https://www.youtube.com/playlist?list=PLIfP1vJ2qakli4Z_-yVZV-rq_hQeHQzUb)

 ## 📝 Prompts to LLM
 - “Explain how to create a Swing GUI in Java with NetBeans for video download application.”
 - “Provide a SwingWorker implementation to handle asynchronous video downloads in Java.”
 - “Show how to use JList, JTable, JComboBox, and filters for a media library in Java Swing.”
 - “How to serialize and deserialize a list of media files in Java.”
 - “Give an example of using yt-dlp with command line options from Java.”
+- “Implement cloud synchronization with MediaPollingClientComponent.”

 ## ⚠️ Problems Encountered
 1. **Detecting the last downloaded file:**